 "During song reproduction, the records can be manipulated similar to a physical record.
 For instance, rapid back and forth movement of a record can cause the sound effect of a record "scratching", as disc jockeys often do on physical turntables.

 You either appreciate it or you don't, but graffiti comes in many forms.
 You get your talented stuff, encompassing murals, grand designs, huge epic pieces.
 Then you get the Banksy style, stencils, with various messages attached, and always found in quirky areas of our cities.
 Then there's taggin, which is poor, mindless, talentless, turf related bollocks.
 Now though there seems to be a couple of alternatives to the above, in the form of 'clean graffiti' and Cuprocking, both of which I find intriguing.
+Cuprocking was created by Andy Uprock, and in his mind, it is “a graffiti revolution”.
+The Sydney, Australia-based artist was inspired as a child while playing football with his mates on concrete playgrounds.
+The kids would stick their garbage into wire fencing and he would then creatively add more junk to form patterns and words.

 Later on, Uprock came up with the idea to use cups which fit nicely into diamond shaped wire fencing.
 The coloured plastic cups have become “floating walk-by galleries” showcasing his artwork.
 He typically uses 2,500 cups for each project which are then recycled.